GenesisFR/DS1TroubleshootingGuide/README.md

 As a bonus, setting `shadow_render_target` to true may increase the framerate while using complex shadows.
 It can be used when not modding too!

 You can ignore most of the warnings when starting the editor (they'll pop up if you installed [Killah's fix](#enable-loa--extras)).
-If you wish to get rid of them, you'll have to move the `Return to Arhok` and `Yesterhaven` campaigns.
-To do so, move the following files out of your Resources folder:
+If you wish to get rid of them, you'll have to disable the `Return to Arhok` and `Yesterhaven` campaigns.
+To do so, rename the extension of the following files to something like `dsres.off` (or move them somewhere else if you have file extensions hidden):

 - "[\<path-to-game\>](#glossary)\Resources\XPRes.dsres"
 - "[\<path-to-game\>](#glossary)\Resources\Yesterhaven.dsres"